a-herzig/surfbat/Readme.txt

 3) Summary statistics from Figure 2 in the original article
 4) Bash and R scripts for calculating the surfbat test statistics by hand, details within the example markdown

+All files can also be found here: https://lysine.univ-brest.fr/~aherzig/surfbat/ Including uncompressed summary statistics from the paper